 There are many works excluded from the CLA licence, including in some cases all works from certain publishers.
 The exception applies to these works instead, so they may be made available but should not be included in returns to the CLA.

-If a student suffers from a disability, of any kind, that prevents him or her reading or otherwise having access to a copyright work, an accessible copy may be made and supplied to that student.
+If a student has a disability, of any kind, that prevents him or her reading or otherwise having access to a copyright work, an accessible copy may be made and supplied to that student.
 An accessible copy may be in any suitable alternative format, including digital and audio, enlarged, embossed or coloured, and may include features to assist navigation around the work.
 An accessible copy may be made and supplied, regardless of any contract terms to the contrary, provided that:

 - no copy is commercially available that addresses the particular disabled student's disability